qiime2/docs/source/tutorials/feature-classifier.rst

 .. command-block::

-    qiime tools import --type FeatureData[Sequence] --input-path aligned_85_otu_sequences.fasta.gz --output-path 85_otus
+    qiime tools import --type FeatureData[Sequence] --input-path aligned_85_otu_sequences.fasta.gz --output-path 85_otus.qza
-    qiime tools import --type FeatureData[Taxonomy] --input-path 85_otu_taxonomy.txt --output-path ref-taxonomy
+    qiime tools import --type FeatureData[Taxonomy] --input-path 85_otu_taxonomy.txt --output-path ref-taxonomy.qza

 Extract reference reads
 -----------------------

-When training a machine learning classifier it is best for the training set to resemble the unseen data as closely as possible, and this has been shown to be the case for taxonomic classification as well `(Werner et al., 2012)`_.
-We therefore extract reads from the reference sequences that resemble those in the sample data.
+It has been shown that taxonomic assignment improves when the classifier is trained on data that is trimmed to resemble the reads that it will be used to classify, at least for one Naive Bayes classifier `(Werner et al., 2012)`_.
 We know from the `Moving Pictures`_ tutorial that the sequences we want to classify are 100-base single-end reads that were amplified with the 515F/806R primer pair, so we try to reflect that here.

-.. note:: If classifying paired-end reads it is necessary to extract paired-end reference sequences at this stage using ``qiime feature-classifier extract-paired-end-reads`` instead.

 .. command-block::

-    qiime feature-classifier extract-reads --i-sequences 85_otus.qza --p-f-primer GTGCCAGCMGCCGCGGTAA --p-r-primer GGACTACHVGGGTWTCTAAT --p-read-length 100 --o-reads ref-seqs
+    qiime feature-classifier extract-reads --i-sequences 85_otus.qza --p-f-primer GTGCCAGCMGCCGCGGTAA --p-r-primer GGACTACHVGGGTWTCTAAT --p-read-length 100 --o-reads ref-seqs.qza

 Train the classifier